-Koyadofu (高野豆腐) is freeze-dried tofu.
-The origin of Koyadofu (高野豆腐) can be traced back to the Kamakura period (1185 to 1333).
-Records show that the tofu product was developed by the monks at the Buddhist temple on Mount Koya in Wakayama prefecture.
-As the mountain is located in higher elevation and experiences harsh winter, the monks accidentally discovered freezing was a good way to preserve fresh tofu.
+The origin of Koyadofu can be traced back to the Kamakura period (1185 – 1333).
+Records show that the monks developed the tofu product at the Buddhist temple on Mount Koya in Wakayama prefecture.
+As the mountain is located at a higher elevation and experiences harsh winter, the monks accidentally discovered freezing was an excellent way to preserve fresh tofu.
 The well-preserved food became popular and spread from Mt.
 Koya to the Kansai region.